anasolomon/keep/README.md

 export default Note;
 ```
-all of these exports were imported into the App.ejx file
+all of these exports were imported into the App.jsx file
 ```js
 import React from "react";
 import Header from "./Header";